New Zealand DJ class locomotive: Preservation

-Eleven DJ class locomotives survived into preservation, with two being subsequentially scrapped.
+Eleven DJ class locomotives survived into preservation, with two being subsequently scrapped.
 Five were purchased by the then Taieri Gorge Railway (now Dunedin Railways) for use in tourist train service, while another four were purchased by Mainline Steam Heritage Trust.
 One unit each was kept by New Zealand Railways (later New Zealand Rail Limited) as heritage locomotives or made available as a display locomotive.